-page

-1. Scale and importance of East-West trade 1
+1. Scale and importance of East-West trade

-A rising trend 1
+A rising trend 2

-2. Structure of the trade 3
+2. Structure of the trade

 Imports 3

-Exports 4
+• Exports 4

-3. Problems of East-West trade 5
+3. Problems in the East-West trade

 Financing the purchases 6

 Structure of the sales 7

-4. The common commercial policy 8
+4. The common commercial policy

-Negotiated commercial policy 8
+- Negotiated commercial policy 8

 Autonomous measures of commercial policy 9

-5. New instruments of commercial policy 9
+5. New instruments of commercial policy

-Cooperation 10

-Policy of export credit and credit guarantees 11
+Cooperation Policy of export credit and credit guarantees 10 10

-6. Development of economic relations 12
+6. Development of economic relations

-Arrangements for agriculture 12
+Arrangements for agriculture 11

-Romania and generalized preferences 12
+· Rumania and generalised preferences 11.

-? .
-Political relations 12
+7. Political relations ٠.

 The 1972 Summit 12

 Community participation in the Conference on Security and Cooperation in Europe 12

-Actions and statements by representatives of the Eastern countries 13
+Actions and statements by representatives of the Eastern countries.
+13